 Besides stores and taverns, Utah’s Italian Americans created community via newspapers.
-Articles in the Ii Minatore (1908–1909), La Gazzetta Italiana (1911–1917), and La Scintilla (that later merged with the Corriere D’America) included labor unions topics, local and national news, and informative stories about happenings in Italy.
+Articles in the Ii Minatore (1908–1909), La Gazzetta Italiana (1911–1917), and La Scintilla (which later merged with the Corriere D’America) included labor unions topics, local and national news, and informative stories about happenings in Italy.
 Italian Americans also had a strong religious presence in Salt Lake City.
-In 1920, the Salt Lake’s Roman Catholic Diocese opened a mission to aid newly settled Italian immigrants.
-This same mission later served the Spanish speaking populations who followed them in and around Little Italy and Greek Town.
-Between newspapers, stores, taverns and church attendance, Utah’s Italian Americans developed strong connections, with one another and to their native country, which continues even to the present.
+In 1920, Salt Lake City’s Roman Catholic Diocese opened a mission to aid newly settled Italian immigrants.
+This same mission later served the Spanish speaking populations who followed them in, and around, Little Italy and Greek Town.
+Between newspapers, stores, taverns and church attendance, Utah’s Italian Americans developed strong connections, with one another and to their native country, which continues even to this day.

 Other organizations opened to help Italian American Utahns navigate their new surroundings.
 For example, beginning in 1890, the firm of Fotunato Anselmo & Co. served as the Italian Vice Consul for thirty years.
 Initially, the firm was located on West Temple Street until moving across the street from the Denver & Rio Grande Western Depot, located at 270 South and Rio Grande Street.
-Through Anselmo’s office, Italian Americans accessed immigration, travel and banking services, the latter via the Bank of Naples.
+Through Anselmo’s office, Italian Americans accessed immigration and travel and banking services – the latter via the Bank of Naples.
 They could also arrange to have their letters, legal documents, and forms translated to and from English.
-Italian American-business owners helped immigrants to establish communities, understand the American legal, economic, and tax system, and to build communities with others.
+Italian American business owners helped immigrants to establish communities, understand the American legal, economic, and tax system, and to build communities with others.

 Stories from Italian Americans help us to understand what life was like for immigrants living in Utah.
 For instance, Monsignor Joseph M. Mayo of the Roman Catholic Diocese of Utah described his grandfather arriving first at Ellis Island before he moved to Utah where he traveled by train to work in the coalfields of Carbon County.
 Mayo’s grandfather lived with his family in Columbia, Utah, before moving to the Pioneer Park neighborhood.
 Mayo’s former home is now where the Utah Transit Authority Headquarters is currently located.